 (19, Winkfield Road, Plaistow)

 There are no direct family connections that I have been able to find, that would explain why William and Caroline married in Plaistow, but there are two possible explanations. they could have moved for William to find work of course, but I suspect that the real reason is because their first born child, Louisa Alice Chiddicks was born just four months after their Marriage, on 20th August 1897. sadly she dies just a few weeks later on 12th September 1897.
-By the time that Louisa’s death was registered, Caroline and William were living back at South Ockendon.
+By the time that Louisa’s death was registered, Caroline and William were living back at South Ockendon, which is why I believe that the marriage took place elsewhere.

-Four years later, at the 1901 census the family were living at Station Road, South Ockendon and had two further surviving children, Herbert Ernest Chiddicks born 28th August 1898 and William Leonard Chiddicks (Known as Len), born 14th January 1900.
+Four years later, on the 1901 census, the family were living at Station Road, South Ockendon and by this time they had two further children, Herbert Ernest Chiddicks born 28th August 1898 and William Leonard Chiddicks (Known as Len), born 14th January 1900.
+A further Son, Frederick James Chiddicks, was born 4th August 1901 in South Ockendon and by the time their next Son was born, Percy Edward Chiddicks on 13th July 1903, the family had moved home to 44, Benson Road, Grays.

 (Class: RG13; Piece: 1658; Folio: 33; Page: 15)